togwand/nixos/README.md

 Hyprland + shell-manager configuration to enhance my workflow

 TODO:
-1. Creating custom monitor display modes/modelines on wayland
+1. Creating custom monitor display modes/modelines on wayland (try with disconnecting and reconnecting the cable maybe?)
-2. Check all environment variables in the hyprland wiki page to enable them in the system config
-3. Fix theming of every part of the system, especially cursors and icons
+2. Fix theming of every part of the system, especially cursors and icons
-4. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
+3. Fix the zsh options including history and others (do temporary setopt commands for testing behaviours before rebuilds)
-5. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
+4. Add vim keys for the zsh menu (check Mental Outlaw's trying zsh video again)
-6. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
+5. Add highlights, hooks, plugins, better completion and prompt to zsh (finish the configuration)
-7. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
+6. Work on the nixvim config (line wrapping, autotabbing/formatting, and keybinds, macros, etc)
-8. Check vimjoyer videos to keep adding to the system
+7. Check vimjoyer videos to keep adding to the system
-9. Check the programming language used for my installed pkgs (remove or replace rust ones)
+8. Check the programming language used for my installed pkgs (remove or replace rust ones)

 ## Modules
 Nix overlays, configurations, and more which are toggleable with custom options